ISP19/problems/refactoring-vs-rewrite/README.md

 2. Refactoring starts with code that already exists and we change or improve as needed.
 How does rewriting work?

-3. What can be done during the development process? why?
+3. Which one is less likely to disrupt the development process? why?

-4. If we want to improve or maintain both the old system and the new system at the same time what should we use?
+4. If we want to improve or maintain both the old system and the new system at the same time which should we use?

 ### **Answer**
-1. Refactoring because rewrite will change the original behavior of the system and may cause a very bad problem.
+1. Refactoring because rewriting may change the original behavior of the system and may cause more time spending.

 2. Rewrite starts with code that not exists, for replaces the system that we want.